panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 });
 ```

-If `reponse.ok` is `false`, just throw an error indicating that the response didn't end up successfully.
+If `response.ok` is `false`, just throw an error indicating that the response didn't end up successfully.

-## 4. Cancelling a fetch request
+## 4. Canceling a fetch request

 Sometimes, you might want to cancel a fetch request that is in progress.